Printable Page --

 The Junior Division offers private lessons taught by the Opti Development Team coaches in club-owned Optis, Lasers, and Club 420s.
 The lessons are tailored to meet the needs of young sailors and adults, from beginners to advanced.
 May through August.

-Weekend educational program for our youngest beginning sailors; offered on two consecutive weekends in early summer.
+This weekend educational program for our youngest beginning sailors is offered on two consecutive weekends in early summer.
 The program is designed to introduce young children to sailing in a safe and fun environment, and to engender a love of the water and sailing.
 Parent participation is required.
 Ages 5 to 8.
-June 7-8 and June 14-15.
+June 11-12 and June 18-19.

-Week-long sailing day camp offering classes for beginners to experienced racers.
-Classes include Beginning Opti, Advanced Beginner, Intermediate Opti I through IV, Opti Racing, Advanced Opti Racing, Laser Racing, Club 420 Racing, and Group Sailing in keelboats.
-Classes are taught by professional coaches, US Sailing Instructors, and experienced volunteers.
-Nightly entertainment is included, and will include an ice cream social, pool party with hotdogs and a professional youth rock band, a sail-a-thon to raise money for the Leukemia and Lymphoma Society, and a catered cook-out.
+This week-long sailing day camp offers classes for beginners to experienced racers.
+Classes include Beginning Opti, Advanced Beginner, Intermediate Opti I through III, Opti Racing, Advanced Opti Racing, Beginning Laser Racing, Advanced Laser Racing, Club 420 Racing, and Group Sailing in keelboats.
+Classes are taught by professional coaches, US Sailing instructors, and experienced volunteers.
+Nightly entertainment is included, and will include an ice cream social, pool party, music night and a sail-a-thon to raise money for the Leukemia and Lymphoma Society, as well as catered cook-out.
 Ages 6 to 18.
-June 16-20.
+June 20 through 24.

 Opti Development Team

-Race team devoted to teaching novice sailors and beginning racers the fundamentals of racing, including boat speed and handling, tactics and strategy, whistle and flag starts, and mark rounding.
-The team is coached by college-level sailors, often graduates of our junior program, who will concentrate on building confidence and taking young sailors to the next level of sailing in a safe and fun environment.
+This race team is devoted to teaching novice sailors and beginning racers the fundamentals of racing, including boat speed and handling, tactics and strategy, whistle and flag starts, and mark rounding.
+The team is coached by college-level sailors, often graduates of our junior program, who concentrate on building confidence and taking young sailors to the next level of sailing in a safe and fun environment.
 The team will practice or attend regattas Thursdays through Sundays, and no sessions are mandatory.
 Regattas are centered in the Southern Bay where overnight stays are unnecessary, and will include junior regattas at Ware River Yacht Club, Rappahannock River Yacht Club, Hampton Yacht Club, and our two summer regattas: the Commonwealth of Virginia Junior Championship and the Annual One-Design.
 Ages 7 to 15.
 (The team may be subdivided based on age.)
-June 20 through August 10.
+June 24 through August 14.

 Opti Race Team